LeadWoods0902/DandD_Nightmare_Plague/Medicine/Effiria.md

-A powerful anaesthetic tincture, created by combining: the minced roots of [[Etheria]], the fruit of the [[Flocket]] and a strong alcohol.
+A powerful anaesthetic tincture, created by combining: the minced roots of [[Etheria]], [[Crimson Nettles]] and a strong alcohol.
 It is an opaque, viscous poultice, with a slightly sweet and floral aroma.
 When ingested or applied topically, Etheria quickly takes effect, numbing pain and providing relief.
 When ingested in a sufficient quantity it also has the effect of easing one into unconsciousness.

 Effiria is highly valued by healers and alchemists, as it is a potent and effective means of relieving pain and inducing sleep.
 It is often used in surgeries and other medical procedures, as well as in the treatment of severe injuries and chronic pain.